dart-archive/www.dartlang.org/src/site/articles/benchmarking/index.markdown

 _Written by John McCutchan <br>
 October 2012_

-Programmers often create benchmarks which exercise an important algorithm in a larger application.
-The point of the benchmark is to have an easy to run, reproducible stress test of the performance sensitive algorithm.
+Programmers often create benchmarks that exercise an important algorithm in a larger application.
+The point of the benchmark is to have an easy to run, reproducible stress test of the performance-sensitive algorithm.
 The benchmark verifies that changes to the algorithm are indeed improvements, and not regressions.